officialrajdeepsingh/awesome-nextjs/README.md

 - [React bootstrap](https://react-bootstrap.github.io/): React bootstrap is made based on react and bootstrap.
 - [Ant Design](https://ant.design/) : Ant Design UI is a high-quality React components library that helps designers/developers build beautiful products.
 - [Chakra UI](https://chakra-ui.com/) : With the help of Chakra UI, you can quickly design a simple to complex site.
 It gives you the building blocks to build your React applications.
-- [Next UI](https://nextui.org) : Beautiful, fast and modern React UI library.
+- [Kuma UI](https://www.kuma-ui.com/) : Empower Your Web with Ultimate Performance and Flexibility.

 ## Icons Library